hyprwm/hyprland-wiki/pages/Useful Utilities/Other.md

 [hyprshade](https://github.com/loqusion/hyprshade) by _loqusion_: Utility for
 swapping and scheduling screen shaders; also functions as an [automatic color temperature shifter](https://en.wikipedia.org/wiki/F.lux).
-(Useful for Nvidia users for whom other color temperature shifting apps do not work.)

 ### Wireless settings
 - [iwgtk](https://github.com/J-Lentz/iwgtk) by _Jesse Lentz_: WiFi settings frontend for `iwd` in GTK